spack/spack/lib/spack/spack/build_systems/README-intel.rst

     $ $SPACK_ROOT/...uaxaw7/composer_xe_2015.6.233/mpirt/bin/intel64/mpiexec --version
     Intel(R) MPI Library for Linux* OS, Version 5.0 Update 1 Build 20140709
     Copyright (C) 2003-2014, Intel Corporation.
 All rights reserved.

+I'm not sure what to make of it.

 **************